 How a Breathable Waterproof Long Coat Stays Dry

-A truly waterproof coat is a wardrobe essential, but there's a common problem many of us have faced: staying dry from the rain on the outside, only to feel damp and clammy from sweat on the inside.
-This “greenhouse effect” happens when a coat blocks moisture from escaping.
-The solution isn't just waterproofing; it's breathability.
-Our Waterproof Hooded Trench Coat is engineered to solve this exact problem, delivering the performance of a technical shell within a classic silhouette.
-It’s designed from the ground up to be a superior breathable waterproof long coat that keeps you comfortable during your daily transit, no matter the weather.
+A truly waterproof coat is a wardrobe essential, but many face a common problem: staying dry from rain on the outside only to feel clammy from sweat on the inside.
+This happens when a coat blocks moisture from escaping.
+Our Waterproof Hooded Trench Coat is engineered with a classic silhouette to be a superior breathable waterproof long coat that keeps you comfortable during any transit.

 The Science of Staying Comfortable: What is Breathability?